Azure-Samples/ms-identity-python-flask-webapp-authentication/README.md

 1. The first step of the sign-in process is to send a request to the `/authorize` endpoint on Azure Active Directory.

-1. An MSAL for Python **ConfidentialClientApplication** instance is created:
+1. An MSAL for Python **ConfidentialClientApplication** instance is created by ms_identity_web, like so:

     ```python
     client_instance = msal.ConfidentialClientApplication(